Master of Science in Occupational Therapy (MScOT)

 A variety of international learning experiences allow students to gain unique perspectives and skills and develop a broader understanding of occupation.

-Experiential learning partnerships and mentorship arrangements with practicing therapists take the learning experience beyond the classroom.
+Experiential learning partnerships and mentorship arrangements with practicing occupational therapists take the learning experience beyond the classroom.